Total Denoising: Unsupervised Learning of 3D Point Cloud Cleaning

 \mysubsection{Unpaired}{Unpaired} Learning a mapping from a noisy realization to itself $\mapping_\tunableParameters(\noisyPointcloud)=\noisyPointcloud$ is an unsupervised and unpaired denoiser in the sense of Noise2Void~\cite{krull2018noise2void} or Noise2Self~\cite{batson2019noise2self}.
 Defining $\mathcal J$ incompleteness in a point cloud is no difficulty: just prevent access of $f$ to point $\noisyPoint$ itself when learning point $\noisyPoint$ from the neighbors of $\noisyPoint$.
 Thus, essentially, we train a network to map each point to itself without information about itself.
-But there is the following catch with total noise.
+Unfortunately, there is the following catch with total noise.

 \paragraph{Problem statement.} Different from observing pixels at index $i$ in an image (dotted line \refFig{StructuredVsUnstructured}, a), which tell us that $\noisyPoint$ is a realization of a hidden value $\point_i$ to infer, it is unknown which hidden surface point is realized when observing a point in an unpaired setting.
 A noisy point observation $\noisyPoint$, can be a realization of $\noiseModel(\position|\point_1)$ in the same way as it could be a realization of $\noiseModel(\position|\point_2)$.
-Consequently, the distribution $p(\position|\surface)$ has a manifold of modes, depicted as a pink line in \refFig{StructuredVsUnstructured}, b).
+Consequently, the distribution $p(\position|\surface)$ has a manifold of modes (pink line in \refFig{StructuredVsUnstructured}, b).
+Learning a mapping from a noisy realization to itself will try to converge to this multimodal distribution, since, for the same neighborhood, the network will try to regress different points from this distribution at the same time.

-We, therefore, have to look into two questions: First, what can be said about the similarity of this manifold of modes and the clean surface?
-And second, how do we decide which of the many possible modes is the right one?
-Answering the second, and deriving bounds for the first question are the key contribution of this paper, enabling unsupervised 3D point cloud denoising.
+We, therefore, have to look into two questions.
+First, what can be said about the similarity of this manifold of modes and the clean surface?
+And second, how can we decide which of the many possible modes is the right one?
+Answering the second, and deriving bounds for the first question are the key contributions of this paper, enabling unsupervised 3D point cloud denoising.